AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 * Critical Thinking & Problem-Solving: Identifying key trends and opportunities.

+# Data_Processing
+Data Transformation:
+Several steps were taken in Power Query (Microsoft Excel) to ensure the data was clean and well-structured:

+Data types were standardized.
+The first row was promoted to headers for consistency.

+Data Preparation in Power BI:
+After loading the cleaned data into Power BI, the following transformations and enhancements were made:

+Date column breakdown: The day, month, and year were extracted to facilitate time-based analysis.

+# Objectives

+* Evaluate the overall rating distribution to understand perceived chocolate quality.

+* Identify top-performing companies consistently producing highly rated bars.

+* Examine the relationship between cocoa content (%) and ratings.

+* Compare chocolate ratings across geographic company locations (U.S., France, U.K., etc.).

 # Data Analysis_and_visualization

 # Key_Insights

-Average rating: 3.19 (scale of 1–5) → Most ratings cluster between 2.75–3.50.
+* Average rating: 3.19 (scale of 1–5) → Most ratings cluster between 2.75–3.50.

-Cocoa percentage: ~71.7% → Majority of bars are dark chocolate (70–75% cocoa).
+* Cocoa percentage: ~71.7% → Majority of bars are dark chocolate (70–75% cocoa).

-Quality perception: Ratings tend to be relatively high, hinting at either genuine quality or review bias.
+* Quality perception: Ratings tend to be relatively high, hinting at either genuine quality or review bias.

-Market concentration: A few North American and European companies dominate the dataset.
+* Market concentration: A few North American and European companies dominate the dataset.

-Global sourcing: Bean origins highlight the diverse international supply of cacao.
+* Global sourcing: Bean origins highlight the diverse international supply of cacao.

 # Recommendations